 Carrots are full of fiber and natural sources of glucose that help give you energy and keep you full.
 Their high vitamin A (beta-carotene) content is also excellent for your heart and helps your skin stay clear.
 Try this Whole Wheat Carrot Bread.

-Technically a member of the squash family, sweet potatoes are an excellent source of vitamin C, magnesium, vitamin B6 and fiber.
-They’re the perfect alternative to the white potato if you avoid potatoes.
-They can help you lose weight because they’re low on the glycemic index and actually help prevent sugar cravings.
+Technically a member of the squash family, sweet potatoes are an excellent source of vitamin C, magnesium, vitamin B6, and fiber.
+They’re the perfect alternative to white potatoes if you avoid potatoes.
+They can help you lose weight because they’re low on the glycemic index and help prevent sugar cravings.
 Try these sweet potato recipes.

 Source: Lemon and Fig Tarts

 Figs are one of the best sources of vegan calcium you can eat, along with fiber and natural sources of glucose to fuel your brain and body.
 Figs are also known as an ancient aphrodisiac and can help improve your mood and sense of well-being.
 They’re also helpful to women since they help remove harmful estrogens from the body and contain less fructose (fruit sugar that may cause digestive problems) than dates.
 Dried figs such as Black Mission figs are also one of the best sources of antioxidants and fiber of all dried fruits.

 Berries are low on the glycemic index and full of properties that nourish your heart, mind, and body.
 They also help relieve abdominal bloating due to their high fiber and potassium content.
 No matter what berry you choose, you’re sure to get a large dose of antioxidants into your diet.
 Choose from raspberries, blueberries, blackberries, mulberries, acai berries, goji berries, strawberries, Camu Camu berries, and maqui berries.